Thodorissio/basic-block-energy-prediction/README.md

 # To do

-* Setup optuna for experiments
+* Run final optuna studies for models and regressors
-* Improve models
+* Clean Regressors code
+* Create predict function that takes bb as argument
+* Make repo into module

 # Contributors